Knappek/Knappek.github.io/docs/homelab/index.md

   se_vip_network_gateway: "{{ opinionated.hosting_network.workload.cidr | ipmath(1) }}"
 ```

-In this example you can see I am referring a distributed port group named `TKGM` with cidr `172.20.12.0/22` as mentioned in [Nested Lab network example](#nested-lab-network-example).
+In this example you can see we refer to a distributed port group named `TKGM` with cidr `172.20.12.0/22`, as mentioned in [Nested Lab network example](#nested-lab-network-example).

-I am using this config file to deploy my TKGm nested lab environment by running the Ansible playbook as explained [here](https://github.com/laidbackware/vmware-lab-builder?tab=readme-ov-file#deploying).
+We can use this config file to deploy a TKGm nested lab environment by running the Ansible playbook as explained [here](https://github.com/laidbackware/vmware-lab-builder?tab=readme-ov-file#deploying).